tugend/github.tugend.io/pages/_posts/2023-07-15--code-that-fits-in-your-head.md

 To reduce complexity he suggests measures of complexity and elimination by decomposition.
 Measures include cyclomatic complexity analysis and simply counting the number of 'concepts' per code block and/or the number of code lines.
-More or less boils down to **small, well named methods that do only one thing**.
+The point boils down to **small, well named methods that do only one thing**.

 *Abstraction is the elimination of the irrelevant and the amplification of the